Dawn O'Donnell: Career

 Some of these ventures were run in partnership with the late French restaurateur Roger Claude Teyssedre and controversial Sydney businessman Abe Saffron.
 The clubs attracted gays and lesbians from across Australia and around the world.

-During the 1980s, O'Donnell began to shift her focus from Oxford Street to the inner-west suburb of Newtown.
+During the 1980s, O'Donnell began to shift her focus from Oxford Street to the Inner West suburb of Newtown.
 She bought the Newtown and Imperial Hotels in nearby Erskineville, transforming the Newtown area into a gay precinct to rival Oxford Street.
 The Imperial Hotel featured in the opening scenes of the movie, The Adventures of Priscilla, Queen of the Desert.

 According to Graeme Browning (a.k.a.
 "Mitzi Macintosh"), who performed drag shows at O'Donnell-owned venues for 10 years, "she made the Sydney drag scene what it is, but our gay scene wouldn't be what it is without her either."
 Another drag performer, David Williams (aka "Beatrice") said that "she invented the idea of Oxford Street", helping to make Sydney one of the gay capitals of the world.

 Personal life and death

 In 1977, aged 49, O'Donnell met her long-term partner, Dutch-born Aniek Baten, who was 26 years old.
 They later married, both wearing white for the wedding.
-Their relationship continued until O'Donnell's death from ovarian cancer, aged 79, on Sunday, 10 June 2007.
+Their relationship continued until O'Donnell's death from ovarian cancer, aged 79, on 10 June 2007.
 O'Donnell's funeral service was held at St Canice's Catholic Church in Elizabeth Bay, Sydney.